sheeny72/RPiSandB/README.md

 # Event Data 2023.py
 Selected earthquake event data saved by simple copy and paste direct from my programs.

+# MLAv, MLDv, MLVv
+Results of empirical formulae for estimating earthquake magnitude from maximum acceleration (MLAv), velocity (MLVv) and displacement (MLDv) amplitude on the vertical geophone (EHZ or SHZ) in any Raspberry Shake.
+Assumes a lower bandpass filter of 0.7Hz (though 1Hz works OK) and the upper bandpass filter frequency must be high enough not to clip too much signal.

+# Estimating Earthquake Magnitudes
+Discussion of estimation of earthquake magnitudes for small, local earthquakes using the vertical geophone signal (EHZ or SHZ) in any Raspberry Shake.

 As all my programs use the same data format and variable names, this is a simple way to save the data in a readable (if verbose) form, to be able to retrieve the data simply to rerun a report of apply a new report to and old event.